 Pick up the Daily News

 The Gastrointestinal Cancers Symposium Daily News is the official news source for the Symposium, providing expert perspectives on controversial topics and session highlights.
 It is published all three days of the Symposium.
 Pick up a copy outside of the Posters, Exhibits, and Food Service Room on Level 1, or read online.

 Attend the Trainee and Early-Career Networking Luncheon to gain meaningful insight into career paths and development to help you cultivate your place in the medical community.

 Explore Career Opportunities

 Thinking about taking the next step in your career?
-Stop by the Career Opportunities Board in the Posters, Exhibits, and Food Service room to review open positions.
+Stop by the Career Opportunities Board to review open positions.
 Have a position to post?
 Stop by the Registration and Customer Service Desk to chat with Symposium staff.

 Stop by the Exhibits

 More than 50 companies will be exhibiting at the Symposium.
 Take some time to explore the exhibits in the in the Posters, Exhibits, and Food Service Room in the West Hall on Level 1.
 Be sure to stop by the Symposium Cosponsors’ tables to take advantage of special promotions.